 Now accepting applications: Apply.

 Situated in the context of a 21st-century art school, the MA in Critical Studies pays particular attention to images, examining overlaps and tensions between critical theory and visual studies and investigating the role critical theory and art can play in transforming institutions and ideologies.
-The program explores how human beings engage language and images to make and unmake worlds.

 The two-year required course sequence builds from identifying key questions and issues in critical theory to providing students with the methodological, research, writing, and professional skills they need to ask good questions and to investigate those areas of inquiry in a thesis project of their own design.
 The thesis research occurs during the first year; the thesis writing occurs during the second year, resulting in both an academic research paper finished in the third semester and a work of publishable writing based on the student’s professional interest in the fourth semester.

 A highly tailored pathway for each student customized for their field(s) of inquiry.

 Open curriculum with opportunities for study across disciplines and programs throughout the school.

 MA/MFA option through which MA students can add a third year in any of PNCA’s MFA programs to graduate with a dual MA/MFA degree.